y-young/userscripts/README.md

 # Userscripts

+To ask for help, [create a discussion](https://github.com/y-young/userscripts/discussions/new).

-To report bugs or request features, [open an issue](https://github.com/y-young/userscripts/issues/new) with according [labels](https://github.com/y-young/userscripts/labels).
+To report bugs or request new features, [open an issue](https://github.com/y-young/userscripts/issues/new).

 ## MusicBrainz